[Editor’s note: This post will be updated as more information becomes available]

 Ebay realizes that flexibility in business operations is essential right now.
 We want to reassure you that you will not be penalized for being unable to carry out usual operations.
 We understand there may be situations where you can’t get an item out the door as fast as normal or you have to unexpectedly cancel an order.
 So in supporting your needs, your Seller Performance Standards will not be negatively impacted during this period.

 eBay also notes that accounts will be protected from being downgraded from the upcoming March 20th seller performance standard evaluation until the June 20th evaluation.
-Click here to read the full announcement.
+[Full announcement]

 Google Shopping Actions